OffcierCia/DeFi-Developer-Road-Map/README.md

 ## Support Me:

-Support is **very** important to me, with it I can spend less time at work and do what I love - educating DeFi & Crypto users :sparkling_heart:
+Support is **very** important to me, with it I can do what I love - educating DeFi & Crypto users :sparkling_heart:  First, a few words, dear friends...
+I want to thank everyone who sent me donations!
+Much much thanks to you, I was able to bear the loss of my last job, found new meaning of life, and finally started writing a lot!

+The best thing is to support me directly by donating to my address on Ethereum Main-net or any of the compatible networks or to any address from the list below:

 [![Supported by GitCoin](https://img.shields.io/badge/Support%20via-GitCoin-yellowgreen)](https://gitcoin.co/grants/3150/defi-developer-roadmap)